 - If a nominee becomes the World Food Prize Laureate, the information contained in the nomination and the supporting documents may be used to prepare press materials about the winner.

-- Please note that all text documents must be submitted in Microsoft Word format (.doc or .docx).
+- Please note that all text documents must be submitted in Microsoft Word format (.doc or .docx) or .pdf format.

 All submissions must include the date of the nomination.
 Nominees remain eligible for consideration for a three-year period, starting with the year of submission.
 Nominators are encouraged to provide updated information during this period.
 After this three-year time frame, a completely new nomination must be submitted in order for the nominee to continue to be considered.
 The Selection Committee may decide to extend the eligibility period for nominations deemed worthy of further consideration.